-Upwork proposals don’t need to be overly stuffy.
+On Upwork, fast and friendly is better than slow and perfect.
+Your proposals don’t need to be overly stuffy.
 Focus on being responsive.
 Keep your language professional but friendly.
 Be engaging and approachable.
 Ideally, you want this proposal to lead to a long-term working relationship, so an engaging, friendly, yet professional approach helps reassure the client you are a freelancer they can work with on other projects.

 Play to win, but enjoy the fun – David Ogilvy